You’ll learn about ecology, conservation management planning, maintaining personal and public health and safety, teamwork and so much more.

 Delivery will be on campus, and/or assessed practically in the workplace (for those studying part-time).

 - Achieved NCEA Level 2 (credits in Numeracy, Science or English desirable) OR

-• New Zealand Certificate in Pest Operations (Level 3); or
+- NZ Certificate in Pest Operations (Level 3) OR

 As part of Katelyn’s 30-week Level 4 Certificate in Conservation (Operations), she has mapped a local reserve, used GPS coordinates to place monitoring tunnels and subsequent traps.
 She has then gone on to clear traps, record the results and create a management plan for the area to present to stakeholders.